tsgates/arch-wiki-markdown/wiki/Nano.md

     color brightred "\<(configure|make|cmake|scons)\>"
     color red "\<(DESTDIR|PREFIX|prefix|sysconfdir|datadir|libdir|includedir|mandir|infodir)\>"

-To use, save as /usr/share/nano/pkgbuild.nanorc and add:
+Save this file as (for example) /etc/nano/pkgbuild.nanorc.

-    include "/usr/share/nano/pkgbuild.nanorc"
+Then include the file in your ~/.nanorc or to /etc/nanorc by adding the following line:

-to your ~/.nanorc or to /etc/nanorc.
+    include "/etc/nano/pkgbuild.nanorc"

 Other definitions